Panama Canal Kayaking đź›¶ Jungle Land Experience

 The location of the floating boathouse looks very similar to the one used for the shooting of the movie Anaconda, which starred John Voight and Jennifer Lopez (before she developed her ‘booty’).

-Fishing on the lake or kayaking 2km up a narrow channel to a waterfall?
+Our options were either fishing on the lake or kayaking 2 km up a narrow channel of the canal to a waterfall.

 For us it was a no-brainer.

-Kayaking along a narrow channel through the undergrowth, sometimes less than 2 meters wide, makes for a real Panamanian jungle experience.
+Kayaking along the narrow channel through the undergrowth – sometimes less than 2 meters wide – makes for a real Panamanian jungle experience.

 It took around half an hour to reach a small rocky clearing and the promised waterfall.
 We spent half an hour there swimming under the waterfall.